janmonschke/janmonschke.github.com/talks.md

 A list of some of the talks I did in the past on various conferences & events:

+### 2014
+- __[Building a collaborative audio editor based on the Web Audio API](http://janmonschke.com/Building-a-collaborative-web-audio-editor)__ - This talk is about the implementation of a fully collaborative web-based audio editor.
+It was held at ScotlandJS in Edinburgh on 9th of May 2014.
+The topic is described in more detail in my Master's Thesis which can be read found under: <http://cl.ly/1H111o1w1Z0T>.

+<iframe src="//player.vimeo.com/video/96477738" width="500" height="281" frameborder="0" webkitallowfullscreen mozallowfullscreen allowfullscreen></iframe> <p><a href="http://vimeo.com/96477738">Jan Monschke: Building a collaborative audio editor based on the Web Audio API</a> from <a href="http://vimeo.com/edgecaseuk">Neo (UK)</a> on <a href="https://vimeo.com">Vimeo</a>.</p>

 ### 2013

 - __[Making music with JavaScript and Gamepads](http://janmonschke.com/Music-with-JS-and-Gamepads)__ - A talk that explains the basic concepts of both the Web Audio API and the Gamepad API and shows how they can be combined in order to create music.
 I held this talk at [RejectJS 2013](http://rejectjs.org/) and at the [Google DevFest 2013](http://devfest-berlin.de/#/2013/about).
 Check out a recording of the talk on YouTube: